-Typically, new or changing services, policies and strategies (including commissioned services) require some kind of assessment if they will have an impact on people or the environment.
+Typically, new or changing services, policies and strategies (including commissioned services and changes to funding) require some kind of assessment if they will have an impact on people or the environment.
 The impact assessment must be a well informed process with results brought to the attention of decision makers.
 It can also be used to inform reviews, such as a scrutiny review or service/policy audit.

 If you are unsure, check with the Corporate Equality Officer.
 Once you have established the need to carry out an Impact Assessment:

 - Identify what information you need to gather and analyse.

 - Identify colleagues who can help with information or expertise.

 - Check out our Introduction to Equality Impact Assessment and the Public Sector Equality Duty (video 4.18 minutes).